hehesky/img-service/README.md

 # img-service
 A flask web app for storing images.

-The project was done during September-November 2017, together with Karen Yahan Yang (https://github.com/karenyahanyang)
+The project was done during September-November 2017, together with Karen Yahan Yang (https://github.com/karenyahanyang).
+I migrated the code from a private repo, with sensitive information removed.

 Read the docs to find out more.